1 Policy Statement

 3.3 Document Control

 The Password Policy document and all other referenced documents shall be controlled.
 Version control shall be to preserve the latest release and the previous version of any document.
-However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purpose.
+However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purposes.

 Records being generated as part of the Password Policy shall be retained for a period of two years.
 Records shall be in hard copy or electronic media.
 The records shall be owned by the respective system administrators and shall be audited once a year.